In this post “ISO 9001 Clauses Explained” we dive into Control of Nonconforming Outputs.

 Nonconformance Report vs Corrective Action Report

 Let me be clear that a nonconformance report and a corrective action report are two very very different processes.
 In the ISO 9001 standard, the conformance of our production and service provision and control of nonconforming outputs are governed under clause eight.
 Clause eight is all about doing the work in the PDCA cycle.
-A nonconformance report comes from reporting on nonconformities in the “do” phase, this is the D and they do of our PDCA cycle.
+A nonconformance report comes from reporting on nonconformities in the “do” phase, this is the D of our PDCA cycle.
 The Corrective Action takes place in the “act” phase, the A in the PDCA cycle.

 Other Purposes of Nonconformance Reports